BLOG

 loading...

-My Chinstrap Penguin Triptych received an Acceptance award in the Nelson National Triptych Salon.
-This salon (photography competition) is run annually by the Nelson Camera Club.
+This triptych received an acceptance award in the Nelson National Triptych Salon, an annual competition run by the Nelson Camera Club.